vtrevino/valorate/README.md

 - if there is a file valorate_sampling.dll, everthing is ok.

 # Example Running VALORATE
-- Place all files in a local directory.
+- Place all files in a local directory (valorate.R, valorate-sampling.c, uncompressed mutations-BRCA.txt.zip)
-- Optional but highly recommended: Build C libraries
+- Optional but highly recommended: Build C library
 - Start R
-- Run "run-valorate.R" (source("run-valorate.R"))
+- Run "run-valorate.R" using source("run-valorate.R")